How income tax is calculated

 3. Deduct your personal savings allowance

 Your personal savings allowance is separate – and in addition - to the savings starter rate.
-In 2018-19, basic rate taxpayers can earn up to £1,000 from savings tax-free; higher rate tax payers can earn up to £500; and additional rate tax payers do not receive a savings allowance.
-These rates were the same in 2017-18, and will be unchanged in 2019-20.
+In 2019-20, basic rate taxpayers can earn up to £1,000 from savings tax-free; higher rate tax payers can earn up to £500; and additional rate tax payers do not receive a savings allowance.
+This is unchanged from 2018-19.

 4. Pay tax on remaining interest